Jasjes1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10. No more javascript
 11. Write a script that counts the number of directories and sub-directories in the current directory
 12. Create a script that displays the 10 newest files in the current directory
+13. Being unique is better than being perfect